deepti102915/sba.javascript_3-page-website/README1.md

 ### Description

 * For this Skill-based Assessment, i have created a small website Slack Builders and Developers.
 The main purpose of this website is that any customer can log into this website and look for their dream house.
 I have used HTML structure and followed the methodology of visual design.
 I have used CSS for styling my web pages.
-I have used Java Script to implement the funtions, Loops and mathematical calculations.t
+I have used Java Script to implement the funtions, Loops and mathematical calculations.

 * At the header of the website you can see there are the tabs which directs you to different pages like: Home, Abot Us, Products, Locations, Enquiry, EMI Calculator and contact us.